There’s no shortage of nutrition myths out there.

 A lot of people out there have a negative idea about low-carb diets.
 But the fact is a low-carb diet has many advantages over a low-fat diet.

-While low-fat diets sound like a good idea, it just doesn’t work well against obesity and disease.
+While low-fat diets sound like a good idea, it just doesn’t work well against obesity.

 Although the fake experts slander low-carb diets, empirical evidence shows they’re more effective.